stephencweiss/stephencharlesweiss.com/content/blog/2019-07-13/how-require-resolve-works.md

 console.log( fs.readFileSync (path.join( __dirname, "module-i-am-looking-for.js") ) );
 ```

 There’s an alternative, however.
 It’s the `require.resolve` API.
-According to the Node documentation), the `require.resolve` “use(es) the internal `require()` machinery to look up the location of a module, but rather than loading the module, just return(s) the resolved filename.” <sup>2</sup>
+According to the Node documentation), the `require.resolve` "use(es) the internal `require()` machinery to look up the location of a module, but rather than loading the module, just return(s) the resolved filename." <sup>2</sup>

 ```javascript
 var fs = require('fs');